Mill Certificates

 - Regular audits - Periodically check that recent inventory has certificates

-- Customer ready - Keep certificates organized so you can quickly respond to requests
+- Customer ready - Keep certificates organised so you can quickly respond to requests

 Next Steps